 It is best to determine the zoning restrictions in your area before you proceed, particularly if you expect to have clients coming over to your house for a photo shoot session.
 Your neighbors may object to the daily comings-and-goings of your customers.
 Read the article Zoning Laws and Your Home Business.

 5. Get your equipment.

 The equipment you will need depends on your budget, space availability and kind of shoots that you do.
 List all photographic equipment that you will need for at least a year: cameras, lenses, tripods, filters, electronic flash units, studio lights and stands, seamless paper and other backgrounds, and others.
 Don’t be extravagant, buying expensive but rarely used equipment.
-Purchase high quality core equipment and sufficient back-up to complete any job.
+Purchase high-quality core equipment and sufficient back-up to complete any job.
 Consider rental sources, particularly for one-time use equipment.

-In addition, you need to identify the office equipment that you will need, such as computer, telephone, fax, scanner, office furniture, and others.
+In addition, you need to identify the office equipment that you will need, such as a computer, telephone, fax, scanner, office furniture, and others.
 In your list, make a mark of what you already own and what you need to buy.
 This will help you determine your budget and plan out how to procure the additional equipment that you will need for the business.

 6. Set-up insurance.

 You must always think of ways you should protect yourself and your business, and getting the right insurance is the first step.
 Most photographers benefit from liability insurance, particularly if you have clients going to your studio.
 This kind of insurance will protect you if your customer, for example, trips on a cable and suffer an injury.
 You also need to explore getting equipment indemnity, if your homeowner’s or renter’s insurance do not cover these items.
 For your own benefit, you also need to set-up health and disability insurance in the event that you cannot continue working in your business.